dialogic-godot/documentation/documentation/voice-synced-text.md

 Dialogic.Text.set_voice_synced_text(true)
 ```

-We are suggesting the player decide whether they want this feature enabled.
+We are suggesting the player decides whether they want this feature enabled.

 ---